The author of this article is an ex-adult education lecturer and retired expat who has lived in France since 2001.

 Below you can see how comparatively bare the house looked before.
 The unrenovated bird table is towards the bottom-left-hand corner.

-Below is another scavenged container in the form of an old enamel tub which had rusted through at the bottom.
+Below is another scavenged container in the form of an old enamel tub that had rusted through at the bottom.
 It now contains primarily busy Lizzie and petunias.

 And here is a picture of a discarded Victorian iron bath.
 Old baths make wonderful planters to decorate an area in a garden where there is no flowerbed.
 The plug hole is all that's needed for drainage.